Tim55667757/PriceGenerator/README.md

 - `--zigzag 0.03` — relative difference between two points of ZigZag indicator;
 - `--generate` — begin to price generate;
 - `--render-bokeh index_custom.html` — save the generated prices in the index_custom.html file and open it in the default browser.

+Chart style is light by default.
+If you are using `--render-bokeh` key, also you can add to the command above `--dark` key.
+In this case chart will be shown with dark-mode style:

 ![](./media/index_custom.html.png)